dlcisme/FreeNAS-jails/README.md

 # FreeNAS-jails
 Scripts to install software in jails

+Note:
-Note: Parametes for start up scripts are kept in (program name).in.
+* Parametes for start up scripts are kept in (program name).in.
 Use "find / -name (program name).in" to find the location of the file to get the start up script parameters to set in /etc/rc.conf file.

+* To allow jails to run packages not in FreeNAS repository set repository to 'YES' in /usr/local/etc/pkg/repos/FreeBSD.conf

 Todo:  When creating jails